snabbco/snabb/README.md

 As well as syscalls, there are interfaces to features such as proc, termios and netlink.
 These are still work in progress, and are being split into separate modules.

-Work on the netlink API is progressing.
+Work on the Linux netlink API is progressing.
 You can now do `print(S.get_interfaces()` to get something much like ifconfig returns, and all the raw data is there as Lua tables.
 You can then modify these, and add IP addresses, similarly for routes.
 There is also a raw netlink interface, and you can create new interfaces.
 There is a lot more functionality that netlink needs to provide, but this is now mostly a matter of configuration.
 The API needs more work still.
 Netlink documentation is pretty bad.
 Useful resources: [blog post](http://maz-programmersdiary.blogspot.co.uk/2011/09/netlink-sockets.html)

 There is also a lot of the `ioctl`, `getsockopt` and `fcntl` interfaces to implement, which are very miscellaneous.
 Mostly you just need some constants and typecasting, but helper functions are probably useful.
+These are being improved so they understand the underlying types and functionality, making them less error prone.

 The aim is to provide nice to use, Lua friendly interfaces where possible, but more work needs to be done, as have really started with the raw interfaces, but adding functionality through metatypes.
 Where possible the aim is to provide cross platform interfaces for higher level functionality that are as close as possible at least in a duck-typing sort of way.

 ## Note on libc

-Lots of system calls have glibc wrappers, some of these are trivial some less so, and some are broken.
+Under Linux, lots of system calls have glibc wrappers, some of these are trivial some less so, and some are broken.
 In particular some of them expose different ABIs, so we try to avoid these, just using kernel ABIs as these have long term support and we are not trying to be compatible as we are using a different language. `strace` is your friend, although strace is buggy in the nasty edge cases (at some point ljsyscall will implement ptrace so it can debug itself).
+Therefore under Linux the project is gradually moving to calling system calls directly, bypassing the libc, just keeping directly to the kernel ABI.

 As well as eglibc and glibc, everything now runs on [Musl libc](http://www.etalabs.net/musl/).
 I use [sabotage](https://github.com/rofl0r/sabotage) as a build environment, which now includes luajit, although you may need to update to git head.
 Musl is much smaller than libc (700k vs 3M), while still implementing everything we need in easy to understand code.
 It is also MIT licensed, which may be useful as it matches the other licenses for LuaJIT and ljsyscall.
 Occasionally I find small bugs and missing features which I feed back to the developers.
+The Android libc, bionic, is also supported now, mainly by bypassing it and calling the system calls directly.

+Under NetBSD it is much simpler, the only thing we need to be careful of is versioned systemm calls in libc, where we directly call a specific version as the plain name will always refer to the old version for compatibility.

 ### API